michaelborck/ddmso/README.md

     │
     ├── weights            <- This is where the model weights are stored (last layer) │
-    ├── docs               <- Documentation specific to usin this project │
+    ├── docs               <- Documentation specific to using this project │
     ├── src                <- Python source codes, Jupyter notebooks.
     │   ├── train.py       <- build a model based on parameters in config.py